 If you aren’t ready to venture out of the house on your own or don’t know where to go, you can always talk to people online in a support chat group.
 Join a community group on Facebook and strike up a conversation with others.
 You may find that you have similar interests as others who are also at home feeling lonely.

-Perhaps after a few conversations, you can ask where a good place to hangout is and meet up; see if others will join you.
+Perhaps after a few conversations, you can ask where a good place to hang out in and meet up; see if others will join you.
 You may be surprised by all the new friends you make by taking such small steps.

 Every town has a variety of volunteer organizations and committees that need help.
 Find something that interests you and attend a meeting.
-There is a good chance that you will find others there who will share the same viewpoints that you do.
+There is a good chance that you will find others there who will share the same viewpoints.
 This can help you feel more comfortable.

 If you cannot find a volunteer organization that you are passionate about, then start your own.
 Make a social media page and invite others to join it.
 When you get a few members, see if the group wants to get together for a face-to-face meeting.
 Before you know it, you will be someone that others want to get to know.